 Acknowledge your limits.
 Don’t feel as if you need to “fix” your friend or loved one’s condition or shoulder all of their responsibilities.
 Sometimes just being present and willing to listen can help take their mind off the discomfort.
 Having reliable social support can also make them feel empowered to find ways to cope with their chronic condition and break the cycle of physical pain and emotional distress.

-Call the Australian Pain Management Association Pain Link Helpline at 1300 340 35 or find help with specific conditions.
+Call the Australian Pain Management Association Pain Link Helpline at 1300 340 357.

 Find help at Chronic Pain India.

 Find chronic pain helplines around the world from Pathways.